 > Adapt or die.
 Even after all these years of freelancing and writing for the web, I still find myself humbled.
 Realising that you don’t know every trick in the book, and that there are always ways to improve your writing skills is important.
 Finding new opportunities, boosting skills you may not have but find you need, accepting that you cannot be good at every single writing job and making mistakes keeps things real.

-If You’re Serious About Becoming a Freelance Writer…
+If You’re Serious About Freelance Writing…

 Take the time, energy and effort involved to invest in your dream.
 Contribute to other blogs that are outside your usual niche.
 Do a course in copywriting, editing, blogging or other fields if you lack formal qualifications.
-Look for side jobs to build up experience while you keep your full time job.
+Look for side jobs to build up experience while you keep your full-time job.
 On that note, don’t quit your day job until you are 100% sure that you can support yourself on a freelance income.